discordjs/guide/guide/interactions/buttons.md

 ## Receiving buttons

-To receive a `ButtonInteraction`, attach an event listener to your client and use the `Interaction#isButton()` type guard to make sure you only receive component interactions.
+To receive a `ButtonInteraction`, attach an event listener to your client and use the `Interaction#isButton()` type guard to make sure you only receive buttons.

 ```js {2}
 client.on('interaction', interaction => {